vippsas/vipps-developers/newsletters/2021-12-newsletter.md

 See it on
 [portal.vipps.no](https://portal.vipps.no)
 under the "Utvikler" ("Developer") tab.
-Here's an example for the eComn API's `/refund` endpoint:
+Here's an example for the Vipps eCom API's `/refund` endpoint:

 ![API Dashboard example](images/2021-02-api-dashboard-example.png)